315+ Telescopes Ranked

 • Pluto requires a telescope with an aperture 3–4 times that of the Mak60 to be visible even under the best conditions.

-I find most deep-sky objects fairly unremarkable in a 60mm telescope like Mak60, even under dark skies, and those that are—the largest nebulae and star clusters—are too big to look good at the boxed-in field of view and high magnifications the Mak60 is stuck with.
+I find most deep-sky objects fairly unremarkable in a 60mm telescope like the Mak60, even under dark skies, and those that are—the largest nebulae and star clusters—are too big to look good in the boxed-in field of view and high magnifications the Mak60 is stuck with.

 Galaxies, globular clusters, and planetary nebulae are invisible or faint smears at best.
 The Orion Nebula and Lagoon Nebula show their brightest gaseous regions, along with star clusters within.
 A few of the smaller but bright open star clusters are still nice to look at thanks to the pinpoint stars the Mak60 delivers, but a large scope shows fainter stars and reveals more vivid colors as well as delivering far more capability in viewing other deep-sky objects.